-- 10 Makes multiple passes through the training data, trains at least a single perceptron to classify images as zero or not zero. \ - 10 Trains a complete output layer of ten perceptrons, each associated with one digit, and can report the "winner" for any given input. \\
+- Makes multiple passes through the training data, trains at least a single perceptron to classify images as "is a three" or "not a three".

+- Trains a complete output layer of ten perceptrons, each associated with one digit, and can report the "winner" for any given input.